 “To sleep, perchance to bark.”

-Have you ever looked at your dog as they slept on the floor and watched him wag his tail, or let out a yip or two, and have no clue on what’s going on?
-Is he actually dreaming?
-Is he even okay in the first place?
+Have you ever looked at your dog as they slept on the floor and watched them wag their tail, or let out a yip or two, and have no clue what’s going on?
+Are they actually dreaming?
+Are they even okay in the first place?

 It turns out that dogs and other mammals, in fact, do dream, and they dream similarly to us humans.
 Who would have thought that your pup’s brain neurons act in the same way as ours?

 Do Dogs Dream?

 Spoiler: yes!
 A group of MIT researchers back in 2001 performed studies on animal brains and found that animals have the same sort of sleeping behaviors as we do.
 They made this discovery by training rats and recording brain activity as the rats ran along a circular track while they were running, and then again while they slept.

 Researchers found that the brain activity measured when they were running appeared again while the rats slept, giving researchers the ability to conclude that they were dreaming.